-The most important parameter is “redirect_to”.
-It basically determines a sort order of all relevant posts.
-We redirect to the post that ends up on top of that ordered list.
+Some technical background information: This parameter basically determines a sort order of all relevant posts.
+We then redirect to the post that ends up on top of that ordered list.

 The URL is composed according to the following pattern:

-If you anywhere need to use spaces, you have to write them as %20.
+If you anywhere need to use spaces, you write them as %20.

-So you could end up with an URL like:
+So you could end up with an URL like this: